lxhelmer/ruuturetki/README.md

 -  Orthoimaginery is loaded online from City of Helsinkis wms-server.
 More information of this service at [helsingin-ortoilmakuvat](https://hri.fi/data/fi/dataset/helsingin-ortoilmakuvat)
 -  The fronend communicates via token authenticated axios requests with the backend.
 -  As interesting implementation details, the scoreboard is implemented as mui-datagrid which handles the sorting and rendering of data quite nicely but was finnicy to get working properly.
+-  In production the backend is pinged periodically to keep it up while playing.

 ### Backend